Enable maintenance mode using the occ command. sudo -u www-data php occ maintenance:mode --on

 Goto and disable all third-party apps

-Extract the unpacked ownCloud server directory and its contents to the location of your original ownCloud installation.
+Extract the new server release in the location of your original ownCloud installation.

 With the new source files now in place of the old ones, next copy the